taseabolt/fall25-mcw-taseabolt/HW5-report.md

 CS 625, Fall 2025
 Due: November 2, 2025

 ## Dataset: [Section 1.
-Population]([https://www.census.gov/library/publications/2009/compendia/statab/129ed/national-security-veterans-affairs.html](https://www.census.gov/library/publications/2010/compendia/statab/130ed/population.html)) / Table 29 - Urban and Rural Population by State
+Population]([https://www.census.gov/library/publications/2010/compendia/statab/130ed/population.html]) / Table 29 - Urban and Rural Population by State

 ## Part 1: Create Distribution Charts

-### describe any data manipulation you needed to perform before creating the charts
+### Data Manipulation

 Prior to creating my charts, I made changes to the data provided by narrowing down the selected data to only what was needed and re-formatting the data using Tableau, where I pivoted the data to a long format for better handling in the visualization creation process.
 I selected only the 50 states from the original dataset, eliminating the overall United States totals and the District of Columbia.
 Then I narrowed down the data to just the overall urban and rural populations for the year 2000.